-Section 7.1 If you pay a Part D late enrollment penalty, there are several ways you can pay your plan premium
+Section 7.1 There are several ways you can pay your plan premium

-If you pay a Part D late enrollment penalty, there are three ways you can pay the penalty.
+There are three ways you can pay your plan premium.
 Tell us how you would like to pay by calling us at the number on the back of this booklet.
 You can change the way you pay by calling us to tell us you would like to change.

-If you decide to change the way you pay your Part D late enrollment penalty, it can take up to three months for your new payment method to take effect.
-While we are processing your request for a new payment method, you are responsible for making sure that your Part D late enrollment penalty is paid on time.
+If you decide to change the way you pay your premium, it can take up to three months for your new payment method to take effect.
+While we are processing your request for a new payment method, you are responsible for making sure that your plan premium is paid on time.